 design ELEGANCE in simplicity

 We subscribe to the principles of design elegance that seemingly, effortlessly blend aesthetically pleasing form (habitat) and function (fluvial and ecological processes).
 The key to achieving this is striving for the simplest solutions possible that 'let the water do the work' (a la Bill Zeedyk) or, in the case of beaver, 'let the rodent do the work'.
+This is what we call PBR-Light (or low-tech process-based restoration).
 Good designers know when to employ the right mix of these solutions and where to avoid them or use them sparingly (or not at all).

 Unlike firms that insist that only a licensed engineer and over-priced design will be able to do the job, we know that when you work with natural fluvial and biotic processes to harness their dynamism, simpler designs will often suffice.
 There is a time and a place for the heavy-handed, over-engineered, conservative designs that can only be built with Tonka toys, and there are plenty of capable firms that specialize in that sort of project.
 We believe the utility of those approaches is limited to a small proportion of our degraded watersheds and waterways.
 Moreover, despite billions per year of investment in such approaches, the restoration industry has barely scratched the surface on the true scope and magnitude of the problem.
 Our approach is different, and borrows from what rivers and streams can teach us.
 The key to simpler designs is working smarter and more efficiently to invest the restoration resources we have to maximize their impact across greater spatial extents.

 A simpler design does not mean a less rigorous, or less robust design process.
 Our design process is hypothesis driven, and focuses on clearly articulating testable design hypotheses at every stage of the design.
 We have a 15 year track record in this agile design process and we´re happy to share that experience with you.